 Lure Coursing is a dog sport which involves the dogs chasing a mechanically operated lure.
 Hound dogs do very well at this sport.

-With a long, narrow head, large and pointed ears, small piercing eyes and flesh-toned nose.
+He is also a hound dog with a long, narrow head, large and pointed ears, small piercing eyes, and a flesh-toned nose.
 His tail is set low and forms a sickle shape.

 But beware…

-Even though these guys have a very short, wirehaired coat, with a pretty rough texture you might think that they don’t need to be brushed all that often, but the truth is regardless of which “coat type” (smooth or wired) you decide on you will need to brush these guys at least once a week to keep them looking they’re best!
+Even though these guys have a very short, wirehaired coat with a pretty rough texture, you might think that they don’t need to be brushed all that often, but the truth is regardless of which “coat type” (smooth or wired) you decide on you will need to touch these guys at least once a week to keep them looking they’re best!

 Comparison dog breeds